-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Active Power, Inc., a Delaware corporation, will be held on Thursday, June 28, 2007, at 5:00 p.m.
-Central Time, at 2128 W. Braker Lane, BK12, Austin, Texas 78758, for the following purposes, as more fully described in the proxy statement accompanying this notice:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Active Power, Inc., a Delaware corporation, will be held on Thursday, May 15, 2008, at 1:00 p.m.
+Central Time, at our principal executive offices, located at 2128 W. Braker Lane, Austin, Texas 78758, Braker 12, for the following purposes, as more fully described in the proxy statement accompanying this notice:

-- 1. To elect three Class I directors to serve until our 2010 annual meeting of stockholders, or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as independent auditors for our company for the fiscal year ending December 31, 2007; and - 3.
+- 1. To elect two Class II Directors to serve until our 2011 Annual Meeting of Stockholders, or until their successors are duly elected and qualified; - 2.
+To elect one Class III Director to serve until our 2009 Annual Meeting of Stockholders, or until his successor is duly elected and qualified; - 3.
+To ratify the appointment of Ernst & Young LLP as independent auditors for our Company for the fiscal year ending December 31, 2008; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-Only stockholders of record at the close of business on May 8, 2007 are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on March 28, 2008 are entitled to notice of and to vote at the Annual Meeting.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at our principal executive offices.